CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.q.md

 - It displays the elements of the multidimensional array `$data`.

-- It holds two arrays with four values in each key of `student1` and `student2`.
+- It contains two keys `student1` and `student2` with four values in each key.

 - It removes the elements of the multidimensional array `$data` using the `array()` construct.